sinitsynme/flink-sensors/README.md

 - source is watermarked to prevent delayed data
 - source metrics are aggregated with TumblingEventTimeWindow into average metrics stream by [AverageMetricAggregate.java](flink-sensors-jobs/src/main/java/ru/sinitsynme/sensors/AverageMetricAggregate.java).
 Parallelism is set to 4 to make CPU-bounded operations quicker
   - stream entries are mapped into string to log them
+  - stream entries are mapped into PrometheusTimeSeries to be saved to Prometheus by Prometheus Remote Write sink
   - stream entries are processed by stateful [AlertFunction.java](flink-sensors-jobs/src/main/java/ru/sinitsynme/sensors/alert/AlertFunction.java).
 If alert opens or closes, we send message to sensor-alerts Kafka topic
   - stream entries are processed by non-stateful [HealthScoreProcessFunction.java](flink-sensors-jobs/src/main/java/ru/sinitsynme/sensors/HealthScoreProcessFunction.java) and calculates health-score of machine by simple business-rules

 ### TBC
-- Going to add Prometheus sink and grafana to output collected average metrics
 - Going to add Clickhouse sink to store historical health scores